Regarding Oral Appliances for Sleep Apnea/Sleep-Related Bruxism…

 There are important considerations before committing to an oral appliance for treating sleep apnea.

 - Your teeth must be in good repair, no cavities or broken surfaces

-- If you have old fillings that may need replacing in the near future, do it before you get your appliance to ensure a proper fit
+- If you have old fillings that may need replacing in the near future, do so, before you get your appliance to ensure a proper fit

 - If you have active periodontal (gum) disease, this should be treated or at least stabilized before starting this treatment